 As you set up your new AccessAlly site, you'll want to make sure each piece is working properly before going live.
-From changing the permissions on your admin user (so you don't get "denied" access to content) to checking order forms, the testing procedures are many and varied.

 Why It's Important To Test Your Setup Before Going Live

 AccessAlly works hand-in-hand with your CRM, giving you the opportunity to create a fully automated online course and membership area.